 Eligibility for Sick Leave

-Employees in all PPSM-covered appointment types are eligible for sick leave as described in this section except for rehired retirees who return to University employment in a position that is not eligible for the University of California Retirement Plan (UCRP).
-“Rehired retirees” include any employee who is rehired after electing retirement from UCRP (monthly or lump sum cashout) or electing retiree health benefits as a Savings Choice participant.
+Employees in all PPSM-covered appointment types are eligible for sick leave as described in this section.
 Certain University locations have adopted and implemented PTO programs as an alternative to the University’s vacation and sick leave policies.
 Employees at these locations may refer to the local PTO program and guidelines.
 PTO programs must meet the minimum sick leave requirements described in this Section III.C.

 If a staff employee also holds an academic title, the employee may be eligible for sick leave in their academic title, as provided by Academic Personnel Manual Section 710, Leaves of Absence/Paid Sick Leave/Paid Medical Leave (APM – 710) or the applicable collective bargaining agreement.
 For SMG members who also hold academic appointments, their sick leave eligibility in the SMG title is determined by this policy rather than by APM – 710.